Pure Storage has announced further expansion of its subscription services portfolio, with FlashStack now delivered as-a-Service.

-Portworx Kubernetes storage lets customers operate and scale their modern enterprise apps on any cloud or data centre.
+Portworx Kubernetes storage lets customers operate and scale their modern enterprise apps on any cloud or data center.
 Because cloud-native applications running on Kubernetes are highly dynamic, estimating the exact number of servers needed to run applications on Kubernetes is a significant challenge, which leads to over provisioning and higher costs.

 Portworx is attempting to solve this challenge by introducing flexibility to allow customers' consumption to match the ebbs and flows of their applications.
 Previously, customers would purchase one or more annual Portworx licences, which would run on any single server.
 With the new flexible pricing, customers purchase a number of hours rather than a licence tied to a single server.
 These hours can be consumed at any rate throughout the year depending on how many servers they need to run, similar to how public cloud reserved instance pricing works.

-“As enterprises increasingly desire as-a-Service solutions and a cloud-like experience, Pure Storage has been an incredible partner in delivering robust and differentiated services to our joint clients,” says Insight chief architect, cloud and data centre transformation, Juan Orlandini.
+“As enterprises increasingly desire as-a-Service solutions and a cloud-like experience, Pure Storage has been an incredible partner in delivering robust and differentiated services to our joint clients,” says Insight chief architect, cloud and data center transformation, Juan Orlandini.